Penggeor/dodollar/README.md

 The list below should give some indication of my plans for the next major release, and for the future.

-1. Chinese version for docs.
+- [x] Setting hook in batches according to different environment.
-2. Setting hook in batches according to different environment.
+- [ ] Chinese version docs.

 ## Author